isaacfreeman/kakano-obsidian-theme/README.md

 ## About
 I'm Isaac Freeman, a software developer in Aotearoa/New Zealand.
 I love to explore usability and design.

-> [!tip]
-> I'm currently looking for work, so let me know if you're looking for a developer in Ruby on Rails or similar web technologies.

 - [Personal site](https://isaac.freeman.org.nz)
 - [Github profile](https://github.com/isaacfreeman)
 - [Mastodon](https://cloudisland.nz/@isaacfreeman)